cysouw/graphicalgrammar/text/usa.md

 "chains" on p.
 50, 52, 140 [@peirce1839]

+"as the dependence of words in a sentence is more fully illustrated by the following figurative exemplifications, the pupil should study them till he shall be able, without difficulty, to apply to them any simple sentences that he shall find." [@peirce1839: 47]

 "immediate dependence" vs. "intermediate connection" (p.
 141)

 numbered example sentences p.
 233-241, there appears to be some implicit hierarchical ordering, but no clear explanation.
 Maybe numbering like Brown?